-Best Budget Down Jackets for Women of 2020
+Best Budget Down Jackets for Women

 Upon first glance, the Lock and Love Ultra-Light Packable looks simple.
 It seems to be just another lightweight down jacket geared toward outdoor use.
 Some subtle but lovely features take this jacket up a notch.
 First, the hood is removable and adjustable, with a cinching cord to seal the heat in around your face.
 As a hoodless jacket, it has a cozy and warm collar.
 We like the zip-off hood design because it doubles down on the coziness of the jacket — when you have the hood on, there is an additional collar of down around your neck, which seals the heat in.

 The Lock and Love is made of particularly soft and supple material, which is lovely to touch, but a little more fragile; this helps reduce the weight of the jacket but requires a bit more care to keep from damaging it.
 This is particularly true when unzipping the hood, as the thin fabric is apt to get caught.
 This is an excellent jacket for any outdoor use in cool weather and looks good enough to be your city puffer as well.